Some of the Best and Worst News You’ve Probably Never Heard.

 The bad news is that this is about to change.

 Club VIBES and the Freedom to Fly blog have, and will continue to be, a politics-free zone.
 That’s not going to change with this post.
-But whether you think the current efforts of some state legislators are efforts at voter suppression or much-needed prevention of election fraud, they will, almost certainly, invoke the law of unintended consequences and discourage or make it far more difficult for large numbers of disabled Americans to vote.
+But whether you think the current efforts of some state legislators are efforts at voter suppression or much-needed prevention of election fraud (which can be achieved with the help of civil law lawyers based in Crossville), they will, almost certainly, invoke the law of unintended consequences and discourage or make it far more difficult for large numbers of disabled Americans to vote.

 Let me site just a couple of examples as they affect blind and visually-impaired voters.
 I should preface by saying that, if you’re sighted, these may sound trivial, but, I promise, they’re not.
 They have the potential to impact a lot of people.